 - Workout analysis – last workouts before the Breeders’ Cup

-The 37th Breeders’ Cup draw for post positions will be in late October with date and tiem to be announced.
+The 38th Breeders’ Cup draw for post positions will be Nov.
+1 at 2:30 local Pacific Time from the Del Mar paddock.
 We’ll post the odds and horses for each race at that time.

-The 2020 Breeders’ Cup will be televised live by the NBC Sports Group.
-In addition to the TVG network’s added horseracing coverage, TVG will have a special features and announce those closer to the Breeders’ Cup.
+The 2021 Breeders’ Cup will be televised live by the NBC Sports Group.
+In addition to the TVG network’s added horseracing coverage, TVG will have special features and announce those closer to the Breeders’ Cup.

-This will be the second time the Breeders’ Cup will be run at Keeneland Race Course with the previous edition in 2015.
+This will be the second time the Breeders’ Cup will be run at Del Mar with the previous edition in 2017.